Kingdom Perspective Encyclopedia

 Kingdom Perspective on Truth

-Wake-up line: “My truth” is often just pride with therapeutic vocabulary.
+Wake-up line: ‘My truth’ is often just old rebellion with better public relations.

 Simple Kingdom Perspective